-British lawmakers release internal Facebook documents
+Documents show Facebook gave preferential access to data to certain companies

-(Reuters) - British lawmakers published a cache of internal Facebook Inc (FB.O) documents, which indicates that the social network gave certain companies special access to user data even after promising to limit such access for third-party apps.
+(Reuters) - Facebook Inc (FB.O) gave certain companies, including Netflix (NFLX.O) and Airbnb, preferential access to user data, according to the company’s internal documents released by a British lawmaker.

+Dating app Badoo and Lyft were among the other companies 'whitelisted' for access to friends' data, the documents here made public on Wednesday by Damian Collins showed.

-The data, released on Wednesday, was obtained from Six4Three, an app developer that is currently in a legal dispute with Facebook.
+Collins obtained the documents from Six4Three, an app developer that is currently engaged in a legal battle with Facebook.

 “The documents Six4Three gathered for their baseless case are only part of the story and are presented in a way that is very misleading without additional context,” a Facebook spokesperson said.